How Does a Blood Type A Diet Food List Look Like?

 Nonetheless, there is no evidence to back up these claims.

-While under this diet, you will be required to avoid simple carbohydrates, too much sugar, and processed foods.
+While on this diet, you will be required to avoid simple carbohydrates, too much sugar, and processed foods.

 Type A Diet Food List